MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 {

-Print("Buy breakout candidate: closed candle closed above the upper band");
+Print("Buy breakout candidate: the closed candle closed above the upper band");

 }